Judith Collins: Political views

 Collins has been described as a conservative.
 She is seen to represent the right wing of her party, and in her previous roles as Minister of Police and Minister of Corrections, she has promoted law and order policies.
 Collins has praised former British Prime Minister Margaret Thatcher.

 In 2003, Collins voted against the Death with Dignity Bill, which aimed to legalise euthanasia in New Zealand, but in 2020 voted in support of the End of Life Choice Bill to legalise assisted dying.

 Collins has a mixed record on LGBT issues.
 In 2004, she voted against the Civil Union Act 2004 and the Relationships (Statutory References) Act 2004, stating not because of any sort of homophobic views but because it created a parallel form of marriage.
 In Parliament she stated, "This Bill is a sop to gay couples, in which they are being told that they can have second best.
 That is not good enough."
 She later voted for the Marriage (Gender Clarification) Amendment Bill 2005, which would have amended the Marriage Act to define marriage as only between a man and a woman.
 In 2013, however, Collins voted for the Marriage (Definition of Marriage) Amendment Bill, a bill allowing same-sex couples to marry in New Zealand.

 In 2005, Collins voted for the Sale of Liquor (Youth Alcohol Harm Reduction) Act, a bill aimed at raising the drinking age to 20 years.
 In 2012, in her role as Minister of Justice, she introduced the Alcohol Reform Bill, a bill that introduced several restrictions on sale of alcohol including stricter opening hours for bars or liquor stores (but ultimately did not raise the drinking age).

 In 2009, Collins voted against the Misuse of Drugs (Medicinal Cannabis) Amendment Bill, a bill aimed at amending the Misuse of Drugs Act to allow the use of cannabis for medical purposes.
-In 2020, Collins voted no on the 2020 New Zealand cannabis referendum.
+In 2020, Collins voted no to legalising cannabis in the 2020 New Zealand cannabis referendum.

 In 2011, Collins pledged to support abortion-law changes which would make it illegal to perform an abortion on someone under the age of 16 without parental notification.
 Collins had proposed adding this to the Care of Children Act in 2004.
 In 2020, she supported the Abortion Legislation Act 2020, which decriminalised abortion.

-In June 2021, Collins defended the advocacy group Speak Up For Women, a group opposed to gender self-identification which had been prevented from hosting a meeting at a Christchurch City Library venue on the grounds of alleged transphobia.
+In June 2021, Collins defended the advocacy group Speak Up For Women, a group opposed to gender self-identification, which had been prevented from hosting a meeting at a Christchurch City Library venue on the grounds of alleged transphobia.

-In August 2021, Collins called for a referendum on the growing use of Aotearoa, the Māori name for New Zealand, in official documents and statements.
-This was in spite of the fact that Collins had used the name Aotearoa several times during her time as a minister in the previous Fifth National Government.
+In August 2021, Collins called for a referendum on the growing use of Aotearoa, the Māori-language name for New Zealand, in official documents and statements.
+This was in spite of the fact that Collins had used the name several times during her time as a minister in the previous Fifth National Government.